rails/rails/guides/source/getting_started.md

 Like with any blog, our readers will create their comments directly after reading the post, and once they have added their comment, will be sent back to the post show page to see their comment now listed.
-Due to this, our +CommentsController+ is there to provide a method to create comments and delete spam comments when they arrive.
+Due to this, our `CommentsController` is there to provide a method to create comments and delete spam comments when they arrive.

-So first, we'll wire up the Post show template (+/app/views/posts/show.html.erb+) to let us make a new comment:
+So first, we'll wire up the Post show template (`/app/views/posts/show.html.erb`) to let us make a new comment:

 ```erb
 <p>